 To teach in Ontario’s publicly funded schools, a teacher must be certified by the Ontario College of Teachers.
 Certified teachers pay an annual membership fee to maintain their membership and certification.

 Registration requirements may change without notice.

 Before you begin your online application, you should select and print one of the registration guides listed here.
 Pick the one that applies to you and make sure you read it carefully.
-There are five different registration guides.
+There are four different registration guides.
 Each one tells you what you need to know to get certified.